 - Broad inference: A broad inference utilizes a large number of the test factors and/or factor levels or levels that are far apart, recognizing that noise will be present.
 An example of a broad inference is performing a DOE on all five machines.
 There will be more noise, but the results more fully address the entire process.

-- Input factor: An independent variable which may affect a (dependent) response variable and is included at different levels in the experiment.
+- Input factor: An independent variable that may affect a (dependent) response variable and is included at different levels in the experiment.

 - Inner array: In Taguchi-style fractional factorial experiments, these are the factors that can be controlled in a process.